George V: Declining health and death

+Estate

+George V reportedly saved £487,000 from the Civil List over the course of his reign.
+During the financial negotiations carried out during the abdication of Edward VIII, it was revealed that George V had amassed a private fortune of approximately £3,000,000 by the time he died; under the terms of his will, his four surviving younger children Albert, Mary, Henry and George each received £750,000.
+His will was read at a private family meeting at Sandringham on 22 January 1936; when the new king (Edward VIII) queried why no provision had been made for him under his father's will, the late king's solicitor Sir Bernard Halsey-Bircham explained that George V had assumed that his eldest son would have built up a substantial fortune of his own from the revenues of the Duchy of Cornwall during his tenure as Prince of Wales.

 Legacy

 George V disliked sitting for portraits and despised modern art; he was so displeased by one portrait by Charles Sims that he ordered it to be burned.
 He did admire sculptor Bertram Mackennal, who created statues of George for display in Madras and Delhi, and William Reid Dick, whose statue of George V stands outside Westminster Abbey, London.

 Although he and his wife occasionally toured the British Empire, George preferred to stay at home pursuing his hobbies of stamp collecting and game shooting and lived a life that later biographers would consider dull because of its conventionality.
-He was not an intellectual: on returning from one evening at the opera he wrote, "Went to Covent Garden and saw Fidelio and damned dull it was."
 He was earnestly devoted to Britain and its Empire.
 He explained, "it has always been my dream to identify myself with the great idea of Empire."
 He appeared hard-working and became widely admired by the people of Britain and the Empire, as well as "the Establishment".
 In the words of historian David Cannadine, King George V and Queen Mary were an "inseparably devoted couple" who upheld "character" and "family values".

 George established a standard of conduct for British royalty that reflected the values and virtues of the upper middle-class rather than upper-class lifestyles or vices.
 Acting within his constitutional bounds, he dealt skilfully with a succession of crises: Ireland, the First World War, and the first socialist minority government in Britain.
 He was by temperament a traditionalist who never fully appreciated or approved the revolutionary changes under way in British society.
 Nevertheless, he invariably wielded his influence as a force of neutrality and moderation, seeing his role as mediator rather than final decision maker.